AgrawalAmey/rl-car/readme.md

 # RL-Car

+> THIS PROJECT IS NO LONGER MAINTAINED & MIGHT NOT WORK OUT OF THE BOX.

 This project implements OpenAI's gym like interface for V-Rep to train reinforecement learning aggents.

 Following two experiments were modeled on the aforementioned environment using Deep Q-Networks (DQN) in Keras,